KokkinosThanos/Friends-and-Colleagues/README.md

 # Friends-and-Colleagues

-From the client-side that is builded with React there is a double CRUD operation through Graphql with a single Express server, to a Mysql and to Mongo database.
+The client-side is created with React and there is a double CRUD operation with Graphql through a single Express server, to a Mysql and to Mongo database.

 -----------------------------------